hengfengli/kinesis-lambda-sqs-demo/README.md

 $ python create-stack.py > template.json
 ```

 Now, you can go to AWS CloudFormation and create a stack based on the template json file.
+You need to configure `Stack Name`, `Code S3 Bucket Name`, `Code S3 Key`, `Code S3 Object Version ID`.

 ## Test